alexZajac/altegrad_kaggle_2021/README.md

 (i. e., an author of research papers), and the goal is to build a model that can predict accurately the h-index of each author.
 More specifically, the h-index of an author measures his/her productivity and the citation impact of his/her publications.
-It is defined as the maximum value of h such that the given author has published h papers that have each been cited at least h times
+It is defined as the maximum value of h such that the given author has published h papers that have each been cited at least h times.

 ## Get started